-Finally, in Table V we report the He and H magnetic moments obtained with the Hamiltonians Ia/b and IIa/b [10] which differ from Ia\/b\ and IIa\/b\ only in the values adopted for the LECs $c_D$ and $c_E$ in the three-nucleon contact interaction.
-The results obtained with the LECs in Table I and by summing all corrections up to N3LO are well within less than a % of the experimental values, indicating that the wave functions of models a and b are close to those of models a\ and b\ (which reproduce these experimental values by design).
-As shown below, this conclusion remains valid also in the case of the magnetic form factors for momentum transfers $\lesssim 3 \text{ fm}^{-1}$ .
+Finally, in Table V we report the 3He and 3H magnetic moments obtained with the Hamiltonians Ia/b and IIa/b [10] which differ from Ia/b and IIa/b only in the values adopted for the LECs c_D and c_E in the three-nucleon contact interaction.
+The results obtained with the three LECs in Table I (that is, without refitting μ_d , μ_S and μ_V) and by summing all corrections up to N3LO are well within less than a % of the experimental values, indicating that the wave functions of models a and b are close to those of models a and b (which reproduce these experimental values by design).
+As shown below, this conclusion remains valid also in the case of the magnetic form factors for momentum transfers $\lesssim 3 \text{ fm}^{-1}$.